perragnar/perragnar.github.io/photo.md

 ---
 title: Photography
 layout: gallery-list
+page_open: true
 ---

-So, I like to take photos.
+I love to take photos and edit them in Adobe Lightroom or Photoshop.
+Below are links to photo related blog posts.